-NYCCSSE is currently developing performance tasks to align with aviation programs in our NASA Aerospace Education Lab.
-Professional development is available to support the implementation of these investigations with your students.
-In the future, NYCCSSE will also be developing performance tasks to complement our Challenger space missions.
+NYCCAAM has developed a performance task to align with the 6th grade aviation program in our NASA Aerospace Education Lab.
+Professional development is available to support the implementation of this investigation with your students.

 To find out more about implementing this performance task in your classroom, or attending professional development focused on this task, contact Katherine Brown at firstname.lastname@example.org